 N-2 PIPE SAMPLES

 The test sample is made of an end-fitting, pipe, coupling, pipe-end fitting.
 The joints are made in accordance with the manufacturer’s instructions.
-Each pipe length shall be 1 000 mm ± 20 mm.
+Each pipe length shall be 1 000 ± 20 mm.

 N-3 SHAPE AND MASS OF STRIKER